LIM domain: Classification

 The LIM superclass of genes have been classified into 14 classes: ABLIM, CRP, ENIGMA, EPLIN, LASP, LHX, LMO, LIMK, LMO7, MICAL, PXN, PINCH, TES, and ZYX.
 Six of these classes (i.e., ABLIM, MICAL, ENIGMA, ZYX, LHX, LM07) originated in the stem lineage of animals, and this expansion is thought to have made a major contribution to the origin of animal multicellularity.

-Asides lineage of animals, there are an entire class of plan LIM genes that were classified into four different classes: WLIM1, WLIM2, PLIM1, PLIM2, and FLIM (XLIM).
+Asides lineage of animals, there are an entire class of plant LIM genes that were classified into four different classes: WLIM1, WLIM2, PLIM1, PLIM2, and FLIM (XLIM).
 These are sorted into 4 different subfamilies: αLIM1, βLIM1, γLIM2, and δLIM2.
 The αLIM1 subclades include PLIM1, WLIM1, and FLIM (XLIM). βLIM1 is a new subfamily, so no current distinguishable subclades. γLIM2 subclades contain WLIM2 and PLIM2.
 The final subfamily δLIM2 contains WLIM2, and PLIM2.

 LIM domains are also found in various bacterial lineages where they are typically fused to a metallopeptidase domain.
 Some versions show fusions to an inactive P-loop NTPase at their N-terminus and a single transmembrane helix.
 These domain fusions suggest that the prokaryotic LIM domains are likely to regulate protein processing at the cell membrane.
 The domain architectural syntax is remarkably parallel to those of the prokaryotic versions of the B-box zinc finger and the AN1 zinc finger domains.

 LIM domain containing proteins serve many specific functions in cells such as adherens junction, cytoarchitecture, specification of cell polarity, nuclear-cytoplasmic shuttling, and protein trafficking.
-These domains can be found in eukaryoes, plants, animal, fungi, and mycetozoa.
+These domains can be found in eukaryotes, plants, animal, fungi, and mycetozoa.
 It was classified as A, B, C, and D. These classifications are further sorted into three groups.